SpectralCascade/Ossium/README.md

 # About Ossium
-Ossium is a bare-bones 2D game engine being built with C++ and SDL 2.
-The aim of this project is to create a simple, lightweight 2D game engine which is easy to use and simultaneously acts as a nice wrapper for SDL 2.
+Ossium is a bare-bones 2D game engine being built in C++ with SDL 2 and Box2D.
+The aim of this project is to create a highly crossplatform, lightweight 2D game engine with minimal dependencies.

 # Features
-* Low number of dependencies (SDL 2 with basic extension libraries)
+* Low number of dependencies (SDL 2 with a few small extension libraries and Box2D for physics)
 * Extendable input system with action bindings, states and input claiming
 * Flexible Entity Component System
 * Game event system with delay-based queuing
-* Basic class serialisation support via completely code-based schemas
+* Extendable serialisation support via completely code-based schemas
 * Animation system based around timelines and animator clips
-* Built-in CSV import/export and JSON parsing
+* CSV and JSON parsing
 * Basic texture packer with mipmap generator
-* Resource controller for simple resource management
 * Audio playback and mixing
 * Vector maths functions and various intersection tests for primitive shapes
 * Simple unit testing framework